hima-Megahed/Object-Detection-and-Recognition/README.md

 # Object Detection & Recognition

-This project was intended to demonstrate machine learning skills through applying the most basic ML algorithms to eventually detect and     recogniz predefined objects.
+This project was intended to demonstrate machine learning skills through applying the most basic ML algorithms to eventually detect and     recognize predefined objects.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes